bonisadar/dhakacity-precipitation-forecast-mlops25/README.md

 #### From your local machine
 - $ git clone https://github.com/bonisadar/dhakacity-precipitation-forecast-mlops25

-- $ export GOOGLE_APPLICATION_CREDENTIALS="/mnt/your/path/to the service-account-key-file.json/.gcp/ml-pipeline-orchestration-17.json"
+- $ export GOOGLE_APPLICATION_CREDENTIALS="/mnt/your/path/to the service-account-key-file/.gcp/name-of-keyfile.json"

-### DO NOT forget to change the bucket-name inside the terraform.tfvars
+### DO NOT forget to change the bucket-name and preject ID inside the terraform.tfvars

-* $ terraform init
-* $ terraform fmt
-* $ terraform validate
-* $ terraform plan -out=tfplan
+* $ make terraform_all

    - **Remember the password1 entered during prompt**
-* $ terraform apply "tfplan"

-**If all goes accordingly you should see the outputs, copy the two IP addresses** **db_public_ip is the postgresql instance ip, other on is VM static IP**
+**If all goes accordingly you should see the outputs, copy the two IP addresses** **db_public_ip is the postgresql instance ip, other on is VM static IP** **You need to update the Makefile variables accordingly**

 ### Accessing your VM in GCP
 * You can access your GCP VM either through the Google Cloud Console using the browser-based SSH (easier) or